Goodnites: Effectiveness

+Absorbency

+Goodnites are advertised as absorbing up to 24 USfloz of urine using a combination of wood pulp and superabsorbent polymer.

+On social behavior

 In a study published in the Bulletin of Pediatric Health, Goodnites and similar bedwetting underpants were analyzed for effectiveness in relieving social anxiety related to bedwetting for boys ages 7 to 13 and for girls ages 5 to 15.
 Nearly five-hundred boys who wore diapers on a nightly-basis were compared to a control group experiencing the same problem but did not wear diapers to bed.
 625 girls who wore diapers on a nightly-basis were compared to a control group experiencing the same problem but did not wear diapers to bed.
 The study found, predictably, that nearly all of the children were fearful of being discovered by their peers, while 48% of the 7-to-10-year-olds and 81% of the 11-to-13-year-olds described Goodnites, in particular, being "a little" or "very babyish."
 Despite these statistics, 60% said they would not go to bed without them.
 Asked about what they feared upon "discovery," the top worries were verbal teasing (89%) and loss of friends (61%) followed closely by physical bullying (gaining bullies, being beaten up by a peer, given wedgies, swirlies, or other kinds of playground bullying) 57%, and being compared to a baby (51%).
 Actual incidences of bullying due to bedwetting were found to be higher among the wearers than in the control, leading the study's author to conclude that the Goodites and similar products did successfully add to the wearers' confidence, so that they engaged more in what was dubbed for the purposes of the study "risky behavior" (e.g. going to sleepovers, participation in camping trips); 17% of the experimental group reported bullying, while only 11% of the control reported bullying.

 Current Products

 Goodnites Nighttime Underwear

 Goodnites are designed to be worn to bed in order to prevent wetting of the sheets and pajamas in case of an accident.
-Goodnites are pull-up style rather than tab-style to make it easier for the wearer to change their own diaper and to reduce the chance of stigma associated with having to wear diapers by making the experience more similar to wearing underwear.
+Goodnites are pull-up style rather than tab-style to make it easier for the wearer to change their own pant and to reduce the chance of stigma associated with having to wear disposable underwear by making the experience more similar to wearing actual underwear.